-- hangar space for helicopters and UAVs, - undersea warfare systems (i.e., sonars and mine countermeasures systems), and - numbers and types of boats for special operations forces.
+- undersea warfare systems (i.e., sonars and mine countermeasures systems), and - numbers and types of boats for special operations forces.

 Using these variables, the Navy in 2002 developed notional DD(X) concept designs with estimated full load displacements ranging from 12,200 tons to about 16,900 tons.
 One of the concept designs, with an estimated full load displacement of about 12,700 tons, included 32 Advanced Vertical Launch System (AVLS) cells (rather than the DD(X)'s 80), 2 AGSs (like the DD(X)), 600 AGS shells (rather than the DD(X)'s 920), a maximum sustained speed a few knots lower than the DD(X)'s, and a helicopter flight deck smaller than the DD(X)'s.
-Another concept design, with an estimated full load displacement of about 12,200 tons, included 64 AVLS cells, 1 AGS, 450 AGS rounds, a maximum sustained speed a few knots lower than the DD(X)'s.
+Another concept design, with an estimated full load displacement of about 12,200 tons, included 64 AVLS cells, 1 AGS, 450 AGS rounds, a maximum sustained speed a few knots lower than the DD(X)'s, and helicopter flight deck smaller than the DD(X)'s.